Ankr-network/ankr-cli/doc/ankr_cli_query.md

   Flags:
     -h, --help         help for query
-        --url string   validator url
+        --nodeurl string   validator url

   Use "ankr_cli query [command] --help" for more information about a command.
 ```

 ### usage
     global options
-        --url string       url of a validator
+        --nodeurl string       url of a validator
     * block,  Get block at a given height.
 If no height is provided, it will fetch the latest block.
 And you can use "detail" to show more information about transactions contained in block.
         options:
             --height int   height interval of the blocks to query. integer or block interval formatted as [from:to] are accepted